norse/norse/docs/source/working.rst

 -------------------

 For us, Norse is a tool to accelerate our own work within spiking neural networks.
-This page serves to describe the fundamental ideas behind the Python code in Norse.
+This page serves to describe the fundamental ideas behind the Python code in Norse and provide you with hints as to how you can apply it in your own work .
 We will start by explaining some basic terminology, describe a *suggestion* to how Norse can be approach, and finally provide examples on how to work with Norse.

 Fundamental concepts
 =======================